web3privacy/web3privacy/README.md

 - [Iden3](https://iden3.io) - The open-source protocol at the basis of Polygon ID.
 The protocol defines on a low-level how the parties listed above communicate and interact with each other.
 Polygon ID is an abstraction layer to enable developers to build applications leveraging the Iden3 protocol ([GitHub](https://github.com/iden3))
 - [Holonym](https://www.holonym.id) - Your ZK Passport for Web3.
 A holistic identity that lets you prove facts about yourself without revealing who you are ✨️**ZK** ([GitHub](https://github.com/opscientia))
 - [zCloak](https://zcloak.network) - Privacy-first DID and verifiable computation infrastructure ✨️**ZK** ([GitHub](https://github.com/zCloak-Network))
+- [BrightID](https://www.brightid.org) - A social identity network that allows you to prove that you’re only using one account.
+It’s the holy grail of digital identity ([GitHub](https://github.com/BrightID))

 ## DAO
 - [AnyDAO](https://www.anydao.app) - Vote aggregation across different blockchain networks with adjustable privacy settings which controls the visibility of the voting [Docs](https://docs.ata.network/anydao/introduction/)